Introduction to SQL Server Management Studio for Business Intelligence

 Management Studio provides an Analysis Services Script project in which you develop and save scripts written in Multidimensional Expressions (MDX), Data Mining Extensions (DMX), and XML for Analysis (XMLA).
 You use Analysis Services Scripts projects to perform management tasks or re-create objects, such as database and cubes, on Analysis Services instances.
 For example, you can develop an XMLA script in an Analysis Services Script project that creates new objects directly on an existing Analysis Services instance.
 The Analysis Services Scripts projects can be saved as part of a solution and integrated with source code control.

-For more information about how to use SQL Server Management Studio, see Analysis Services Scripts Project in SQL Server Management Studio.
+For more information about how to use SQL Server Management Studio, see Developing and Implementing Using SQL Server Management Studio.

 SQL Server Management Studio enables you to use the Integration Services service to manage packages and monitor running packages.
 You can also use Management Studio to organize packages into folders, run packages, import and export packages, migrate Data Transformation Services (DTS) packages, and upgrade Integration Services packages.